leobruneau/Bee-Colony-Simulator/REPONSES.md

 The reproduction algorithm needs to be put inside the `Hive::update()` method since it needs access to the total number of bees, the total amount of available nectar and has to be executed every `dt`.

+## SIXTH PART (6)

+### A6.1 ??? (to review)
+The data structure used will be a struct containing the name of the graph and the pointer to the graph itself.
+Then as a final class attribute to model the collection of graphs we used a vector of the struct mentioned above so that to each pair of name and pointer we have an integer as an identifier.